 If you’re at the dam to do the Appalachian Trail, you’ve probably heard of the “Fontana Hilton.”
-Just a little further back from the dam’s entrance.
-This is a small shelter with restrooms, hot showers, phone charging station, and gorgeous views.
+Just a little further back from the dam’s entrance, this small shelter has restrooms, hot showers, a phone charging station, and gorgeous views.

 Of course, water activities are by far the most popular thing to do at Lake Fontana.
 Nearby, the Fontana Village Resort Marina rents pontoon boats, canoes, kayaks, and stand up paddle boards.
 They also put on a scenic cruise.

 Though not on Lake Fontana, just the other side of Fontana Dam is the Lewellyn Branch Boat Launch.
-This launch site gives access to the Cheoah, and gorgous views of the area.
+This launch site gives access to the Cheoah, and lovely views of the area.

 A favorite in the area is the Historic Tapoco Lodge with unique and spacious rooms, in a beautiful setting.

-Most other nearby accommodations are vacation homes, like the Fontana Lakeview Escape Home.
+Other nearby accommodations are mainly vacation homes, like the Fontana Lakeview Escape Home.
 Lake view homes are popular, though they can be pricey.